-These two programs should be launched by the system administrator (user "root") and allow you to add a new user to the system.
+These two programs are to be launched by the system (user “root”) and allow you to add a new user to the system.

 root@joe-NF61S-M2A:/home / joe # adduser foo ...
 Adding new group 'foo' (1003) ...
 Adding new user 'foo' (1002) with group 'foo' ...
 Create the home directory '/ home / foo' ...
 Copy files from "/ etc / skel ' ...
 Enter new UNIX password: Re-enter the new password UNIX: passwd: password updated successfully : Pippo Stanza n° : 123 Phone Number Work : 131231 Home phone number : 131221 More : They foo!
 The information is correct?
 [S/n] s

-The passwd command allows you to reset the password to the user who launches.
-If launched as an administrator will replace the root password, and when run as an administrator followed by the alias of a user of the system will replace the password of that user.
+The passwd command is used to reset the password to the user that launches.
+If launched as an administrator will replace the root password, and if launched as administrator later qualified by the one user or replace the password for that user.

 root@joe-NF61S-M2A:/home / joe # passwd foo : Re-enter the new password UNIX: passwd: password updated successfully